 In Los Angeles County, juvenile court prosecutors have discretion as to whether or not to file an offense as a “strike” under Welfare and Institutions Code 707(b) and relevant sections of the Penal Code.
 But it can be helpful if an attorney intervenes with the Police and District Attorney before a case is filed.
 This is why it is important that a child or parent of a child charged with a juvenile offense contact a qualified juvenile criminal defense attorney to discuss the case.

-For a free and confidential consultation about your or your child’s juvenile case, contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation about your or your child’s juvenile case, contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.